 Alliance Home Video's Blu-Ray is also not quite what we expected to see.
 In the first place, colors do not pop as they should.
-The palette is rather anaemic.
-Take, for example, the first moment that Carla emerges from the train to meet Contini for their final weekend tryst.
-On screen, her velvet ensemble was blood red, easily the most intense color at the otherwise drab station set.
-Yet, on the Blu-Ray her outfit merely rates as red, rather flat and even to some extent washed out.
+The palette is rather anemic.
+Take, for example, the first moment when Carla emerges from the train to meet Contini for their final weekend tryst.
+On screen, her velvet ensemble was blood red, easily the most intense color depicted in this otherwise drab station set.
+Yet, on the Blu-Ray her outfit merely rates as red, flat and even to some extent washed out.
 Darker scenes suffer from a lack of solid blacks and weaker than expected contrast levels.
 Flesh tones are natural enough.
 But fine detail is wanting, especially during scenes staged at night.
 On the whole, this is an average-looking 1080p transfer.
 The audio is DTS 5.1 and aggressive during the musical sequences, though otherwise nondescript during dialogue sequences.
 Extras include several brief featurettes on the cast, crew, staging and making of the film, as well as deleted scenes, an audio commentary and theatrical trailer.
 Bottom line: Nine is not one for the ages.
 It’s not even one for the moment, or from the heart.
 Regrets.

 FILM RATING (out of 5 - 5 being the best)